 All variants from the current collection can be found at www.schnurpfitante.ch.
 New fabrics are constantly being added – whenever her two daughters give her time to sit down at the sewing machine!

-New: Orsolya Barcza (OLLE Sewing) – Dunstable, Bedfordshire, UK
+OLLE Sewing by Orsolya Barcza – Dunstable, Bedfordshire, UK

 Orsolya Barcza is a part time bookkeeper from Dunstable in Bedfordshire, UK.
 She loves to spend her free time at the sewing machine, and she has already been offering a new type of dog bandana with her label OLLE Sewing.
 When the pandemic started, she tried many different mask designs and found that the Iris Luckhaus Hybrid mask is the best fit for most people, so she doesn’t sew any other masks anymore.
 Her Luckhaus masks have a larger reverse pleat, which comfortably accomodates bigger noses too, and a topstitched first pleat.
 They are made from fine cotton in typically British small flower prints and other beautiful fabrics, and Orsolya even offer matching mask pouches!